dotnet/docs/docs/standard/components.md

 Mono is typically used with a just-in-time compiler, but it also features a full static compiler (ahead-of-time compilation) that is used on platforms like iOS.

-To learn more about Mono, see the [Mono documentation](https://www.mono-project.com/docs/).
+For more information, see the [Mono documentation](https://www.mono-project.com/docs/).

 ### Universal Windows Platform (UWP)

 UWP is an implementation of .NET that is used for building modern, touch-enabled Windows applications and software for the Internet of Things (IoT).
 It's designed to unify the different types of devices that you may want to target, including PCs, tablets, phones, and even the Xbox.
 UWP provides many services, such as a centralized app store, an execution environment (AppContainer), and a set of Windows APIs to use instead of Win32 (WinRT).
 Apps can be written in C++, C#, Visual Basic, and JavaScript.
-When using C# and Visual Basic, the .NET APIs are provided by .NET Core.

-To learn more about UWP, see [Intro to the Universal Windows Platform](/windows/uwp/get-started/universal-application-platform-guide).
+For more information, see [Introduction to the Universal Windows Platform](/windows/uwp/get-started/universal-application-platform-guide).

 ## .NET runtimes

 A runtime is the execution environment for a managed program.
 The OS is part of the runtime environment but is not part of the .NET runtime.
 Here are some examples of .NET runtimes:

 - Common Language Runtime (CLR) for the .NET Framework
-- Core Common Language Runtime (CoreCLR) for .NET Core
+- Common Language Runtime (CLR) for .NET 5
 - .NET Native for Universal Windows Platform
 - The Mono runtime for Xamarin.iOS, Xamarin.Android, Xamarin.Mac, and the Mono desktop framework